-The maximum total time period for the resolution of an appeal, including any extension requested by the beneficiary or based on DVHA's determination that additional information is needed and that delay is in the best interest of the enrollee, is 59 days.
+The maximum total time period for the standard resolution of an internal appeal, including any extension requested by the beneficiary or based on DVHA's determination that additional information is needed and that delay is in the best interest of the enrollee, is 44 days.

-When an appeal has been resolved, DVHA or its IGA partner must provide the enrollee with a written decision that includes the following information:
+When an appeal has been resolved, DVHA or its IGA partner must provide the enrollee with a written decision that complies with HCAR 8.100.3(c), including:

-- The results and date of the appeal resolution; - For decisions not wholly in the enrollee's favor: - ♦ The right to request a State Fair Hearing, - ♦ How to request a State Fair Hearing,
+- The decision, including the basis for the decision, in sufficient detail for the beneficiary to understand the decision. - A summary of the beneficiary's appeal. - A summary of the evidence or documentation used by the reviewer in making the decision, including clinical review criteria used to make a decision relating to medical care, - The date the decision was completed and the effective date of the decision, - The telephone number of the Health Care Advocate at Vermont Legal Aid, Inc. and - For decisions not wholly in the enrollee's favor: - The right to request a State Fair Hearing, - ♦ How to request a State Fair Hearing, - The timeframe for requesting a State fair hearing, - The circumstances in which a State fair haring will be expedited and how to request it, - The right to continue to receive benefits pending a State Fair Hearing and the time frame for doing so (must be requested within 11 days of the notice of internal appeal resolution), - How to request the continuation of benefits during the State Fair Hearing process, The timeframe, whether standard or expedited, in which AHS (including the Human Services Board) must take final administrative action, and - If DVHA or its IGA partner's decision is upheld in a State Fair Hearing, the enrollee may be liable for the cost of any continued benefits, to the extent that doing so is consistent with state policy.

-- The right to continue to receive benefits pending a State Fair Hearing, - ♦ How to request the continuation of benefits during the State Fair Hearing process, and - ♦ If DVHA or its IGA partner's action is upheld in a State Fair Hearing, the enrollee may be liable for the cost of any continued benefits, to the extent that doing so is consistent with state policy.
+12.14.4 Expedited Internal Appeal Requests

-2.11.4.1 Expedited Appeal Requests
+DVHA must have an expedited internal appeal process.
+Expedited internal appeals are required when DVHA determines (when request is from a beneficiary) or the provider indicates the beneficiary (when the provider is making the request on the beneficiary's behalf or supporting the beneficiary's request) indicates that taking the time for a standard resolution could seriously jeopardize the beneficiary's life or mental or physical health or ability to attain, maintain, or regain maximum function.

-DVHA must have an expedited appeal process.
-Expedited appeals are required when DVHA determines (when request is from a beneficiary) or the provider indicates the beneficiary (when the provider is making the request on the beneficiary's behalf or supporting the beneficiary's request) indicates that taking the time for a standard resolution could seriously jeopardize the beneficiary's life or mental or physical health or ability to attain, maintain, or regain maximum function.
-Requests for expedited appeals may be made orally or in writing with DVHA for any actions subject to appeal.
+Requests for expedited appeals may be made orally or in writing with DVHA for any adverse benefit determinations subject to appeal.
 DVHA will not take any punitive action against a provider who requests an expedited resolution or supports a beneficiary's appeal.
 When an expedited appeal has been requested, the enrollee will be contacted by telephone to inform the enrollee that all evidence and allegations of fact or law must be presented as soon as possible within the 72 hours resolution period for the expedited appeal.

-If the expedited appeal request meets the criteria for an expedited appeal, it must be resolved as expeditiously as the enrollee's health condition requires and no later than 72 hours from the date DVHA receives the appeal.
+If the expedited internal appeal request meets the criteria for an expedited appeal, it must be resolved as expeditiously as the enrollee's health condition requires and no later than 72 hours from the date DVHA receives the appeal.